8 May 2024

 Tagged by

-NHS Lothian Charity has continued its programme of art and therapeutic design to improve patient experience at East Lothian Community Hospital.
+We have continued our programme of art and therapeutic design to improve patient experience at East Lothian Community Hospital.
 The latest project has created bright, stimulating Speech and Language Therapy (SLT) rooms to support children on their communication journey.

 Speech and language are crucial to a child’s social, emotional, and educational development.
 According to speech and language UK, 1.9 million children in the UK are currently struggling with talking and understanding words.
 The original SLT rooms at East Lothian Community Hospital were functional but the environment wasn’t conducive to staff creating a connection with the young people attending appointments.
 The rooms were stark, cold feeling, and clinical.
 The newly refurbished therapy rooms now offer a welcoming and engaging environment for these children, and their families.